-While it sounds concerning, a stress test simply monitors your heart during a period of exercise.
-Using electrodes on your body, your cardiologist can see how your cardiovascular system works during physical activity.
+A stress test allows your cardiologist to monitor your heart during a period of exercise.
+By placing electrodes on your skin, your cardiologist can gather a lot of information about exactly what your cardiovascular system is doing during physical activity.

-A stress test allows your cardiologist to determine how your blood flows through your heart and can help detect coronary artery disease, arrhythmias, valve disease, and deconditioning.
-Stress tests are also useful in evaluating symptoms such as chest pain, difficulty breathing, palpitations, and fatigue.
+By collecting data about how your blood is flowing through your heart, a stress test can help detect a variety of issues, including coronary artery disease, arrhythmias, valve disease, and deconditioning.
+A stress test can also be useful in evaluating symptoms such as chest pain, difficulty breathing, palpitations, and fatigue.